March 21, 2010, CELEBRATING BLACK HISTORY

 The story began well over fifty years ago; during the 1950s, a group of African American young men and one woman would decades later become known as the Florida Original Highwaymen.

 During the era of segregation, art teacher Zanobia Jefferson of Fort Pierce, Florida, had a vision for her black art students.
-She introduced her high school student Alfred Hair to a privileged white landscape artist named AE Backus.
+She introduced her high school student Alfred Hair to AE Backus, a privileged white landscape artist.
 Backus taught Hair to paint and influenced another young man named Harold Newton, an established artist.

 The Original Highwaymen of the early years played critical roles in establishing close friendships and formed the Highwaymen 2nd Generation members.
-The Original Highwaymen salesman, Al Black, was core in these efforts.
-Like old times, Al Black sold art by Highwaymen 2nd Generation AJ Brown from the trunk of his car throughout their Florida travels.
+The Original Highwaymen salesman, Al Black, was at the core of these efforts.
+Like in the old times, Al Black sold art by Highwaymen 2nd Generation AJ Brown from the trunk of his car throughout their Florida travels.

-As history repeats itself, the "Second Generation Movement" was established in 1973 by Roy McLendon Jr. but can be traced back to the "Civil Rights Movement."
+As history repeats, the "Second Generation Movement" was established in 1973 by Roy McLendon Jr. but can be traced back to the "Civil Rights Movement."

 In the late 1960s, according to Jimmy Stovall and his beginnings.
 The two legends are significant milestones for the Florida Highwaymen Historic 2nd Generation Artists.

-Just as the Originals were collective friends, family, blood, and non-blood, the all African American 2nd generation group transcends the 1950s vision.
+Just as the Originals were collective friends, family, blood, and non-blood, the all-African American second-generation group transcends the 1950s vision.
 Instead, it continues Florida's art history as the "Florida Highwaymen Historic 2nd Generation Art Movement."

 *Alfred Hair-forefather: known as one of the leaders, Hair died in 1970 at age 29.
-In 2009 after forty years, Hair's widow Doretha Hair Truesdell occasionally attended board meetings.
+In 2009, after forty years, Hair's widow, Doretha Hair Truesdell, occasionally attended board meetings.
 In 2011, after retirement, Doretha and their son Roderick Hair joined the Highwaymen group as an artist.
 Kelvin Hair also promotes Alfred Hair's legacy.
 These members offer a significant history and represent Alfred Hair's legacy.
-In September of 2011-2012, as a Highwaymen painter, Doretha toured Florida's art circuit with AJ Brown; Roderick Hair joined on occasion.
-The author of the Highwaymen book, Legends of the Road, Gary Monroe, awarded Highwaymen artists AJ Brown and Doretha Hair at the Uptown Art Expo in Orlando, Florida.
+As a Highwaymen painter in September 2011-2012, Doretha toured Florida's art circuit with AJ Brown; Roderick Hair occasionally joined.
+The author of the Highwaymen book Legends of the Road, Gary Monroe, awarded Highwaymen artists AJ Brown and Doretha Hair at the Uptown Art Expo in Orlando, Florida.

-*Harold Newton- forefather: was born in 1934, Newton died in 1994, his brothers Lemuel and Sam are originals, Sam does not refer to himself as a Highwaymen; his son Tracy Newton is a painter; none of these painters ever attended meetings.
+*Harold Newton—forefather: Newton was born in 1934 and died in 1994.
+His brothers Lemuel and Sam are originals.
+Sam does not refer to himself as a highwayman.
+His son, Tracy Newton, is a painter.
+None of these painters ever attended meetings.

 *Livingston Roberts: born in Elkton, Florida, in 1941.
 Roberts died in 2004; his daughter Diane Roberts painted but hiatus-ed after she married.
 His sister Gertrude Walker was a member of the 1st By-Laws Committee; brother Francis Roberts and Nephew Francis Roberts Jr. hiatus-ed.

 *James Gibson: 2009 board member Gibson was born in 1938 and died 8/15/17.
-In 2005, James Gibson taught AJ Brown to paint and establish her status as a 2nd Generation Highwaymen artist.
+In 2005, James Gibson taught AJ Brown to paint and establish her status as a second-generation Highwaymen artist.
 Brown is the only female Gibson taught.
-Brown sometimes refers to herself as Florida Highwaymen Historic Artist.
+Brown sometimes refers to herself as a Florida Highwaymen Historic Artist.

 *Mary Ann Carroll: died December 4, 2019, at age 79; she was the sole female of the "Original Highwaymen" group and the first historic President of the first historical 501(c)3 organization.
-From May 2009-to 2011, "the mandated allotted two years."
-Mary Ann Carroll unified and included all 2nd Generation Highwaymen artists and deligated several official offices to most of the 2nd gen's.
+From May 2009 to 2011, "the mandated allotted two years."
+Mary Ann Carroll unified and included all 2nd Generation Highwaymen artists and deligated several official offices to most of the 2nd generation.

 *Ellis Buckner: Ellis Buckner Jr. paints,